How Does a Multiple Employer Plan Compare to a Single Employer 401(k) Plan?

 Additionally, although the structure of a MEP/PEP is meant to reduce administrative and investment expenses for participating employers, it remains to be seen if the cost of these plans will be competitive with the low-cost 401(k) plans available today without compromising on the quality and breadth of services.

 PEPs will open up the multiple employer plan market to all employers for the first time ever.
-And there are many financial organizations and service providers preparing to capitalize on this new solution by launching PEP products right away in 2021.
-But truth be told, the industry is still awaiting guidance from the IRS and DOL on a number of critical elements necessary for building the PEP plan product, including plan documents, acceptable compensation arrangements for service and investment providers, administrative responsibilities for PPPs, and special Form 5500 rules.
+And there are many financial organizations and service providers preparing to capitalize on this new solution by launching PEP products.
+Although the DOL has provided some guidance, the industry is still awaiting additional guidance on a number of critical elements necessary for building the PEP plan product, including plan documents, acceptable compensation arrangements for service and investment providers, administrative responsibilities for PPPs, and special Form 5500 rules.
 With so many unknowns yet in the PEP market, it’s difficult to predict whether this new type of multiple employer plan will hit the mark for small business owners.

 Employers can benefit from the simplicity of a single service provider solution and receive professional fiduciary and administrative support right now with a 401(k) solution designed specifically for small and midsized plans.